-IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION LAND USE n Any Applicable Land Use Plan, Policy, or Regulation Impact 4.2.1 The proposed project is consistent with the existing General Plan land use designation of Agriculture with a Conditional Use Permit and would not conflict with any County policies or regulations.
+IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION LAND USE ı , n Any Applicable Land Use Plan, Policy, or Regulation Impact 4.2.1 The proposed project is consistent with the existing General Plan land use designation of Agriculture with a Conditional Use Permit and would not conflict with any County policies or regulations.
 Therefore, conflicts applicable land use plans, polices and regulations are considered a less than significant impact.
 LS None required.
-LS onflicts with Applicable Land Use Plans, Policies, or Regulation Impact 4.2.2 Development of the proposed project in combination with approved, proposed and reasonably foreseeable projects in the region would not incrementally add to conflicts with applicable land use plans, policies and regulations.
-Each project would be required to be consistent with the applicable plans that apply to the area in which it is located.
-Thus, this impact is considered less than cumulatively considerable.
-LCC None required.
-LCC and Use Compatibility/Conflict Impacts Impact 4.2.3 B Development of the proposed project in combination with approved, proposed and LCC None required.
+LS Policies, or Re Impact 4.2.2 • LCC None required.
+LCC and Use Compatibility/Conflict Impacts B Development of the proposed project in combination with approved, proposed and LCC None required.
 LCC